kyma-project/cli/docs/01-01-overview.md

 title: Overview
 ---

-Kyma CLI is a command line tool which supports Kyma developers.
-It provides a set of commands you can use to install, manage, and test Kyma.
+Kyma CLI is a commandline tool which supports Kyma developers.
+It provides a set of commands and flags you can use to:

+- Provision a cluster locally or on cloud providers, such as AWS or Azure, or use Gardener to set up and manage your clusters.
+- Install, manage, and test Kyma.